ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 >
 > The goal of homework is to help you to understand better by working through problems on your own.
 > To that end, we will allow for late submission of homework at any point during the term (until the final exam).
-> Late homework will receive 50% points.
+> Late homework will receive 50% of earned points.
 > Late homework is not eligible for regrades and will be graded and returned at instructor convenience.
-> Late homework should take care to add extra details showing how you worked through problems and that your work is your own.
+> Late homework should take care to add extra details showing how you, personally worked through problems and that your work is your own.
+> Late homework that is "just answers" or otherwise does not clearly show your own work will recieve no credit.

 #### 30%: Midterm

 This course will have one midterm exam.

+> ##### _Tentative_ plans
+>
+> We anticipate the midterm will be given during the week of November 9th.
+>
-We recognize that students may be attending class from all around the world.
-For this reason, we will offer the midterm exam as a <strong>ninety minute exam to be completed any time in a twelve hour window</strong>.
+> We recognize that students may be attending class from all around the world.
+> For this reason, the current thinking is to offer the midterm as a ninety minute exam to be completed any time in a twelve hour window.
+>
+> We will update with final plans, dates, and times once we are able.

 #### 45%: Final Exam

+The final exam will be cumulative over all of the course content.

 The registrar has assigned: `CSE 141 A00 and B00: Common Final, 12/12/20, 11:30 AM - 2:29 PM` as the final exam time slot for this course.

-However, we recognize that students may be attending class from all around the world.
-For this reason, we will offer the final exam as a <strong>two hour exam to be completed any time in a twelve hour window</strong>.

-> We recognize that Saturday can be a challenging day for some people to block off time, however, we also need to respect that folks have exams in other courses and the purpose of a harmonized exam schedule is to not conflict with those exams.
+> ##### _Tentative_ plans
 >
+> Again, we recognize that students may be attending class from all around the world.
+> For this reason, the current thinking is to offer a two hour exam to be completed any time in a twelve hour window.
+>
+> We will update with final plans and times once we are able.

+##### The final exam _will be_ on Saturday

+We recognize that Saturday can be a challenging day for some people to block off time, however, we also need to respect that folks have exams in other courses and the purpose of a harmonized exam schedule is to not conflict with those exams.

-> If you absolutely cannot make Saturday work, please contact Pat directly **before Thanksgiving**.
+If you absolutely cannot make Saturday work, please contact Pat directly **before November 1**.

-The final exam will be cumulative over all of the course content.

-#### Academic Integrity
+### Academic Integrity

 Cheating WILL be taken seriously.
 It is not fair to honest students to take cheating lightly, nor is it fair to the cheater to let them go on thinking that is a reasonable alternative in life.